top of page

 5. YOUR BEST INTEREST!

-Sad to say but most of us don't know or can't recognize what's in our best interest.
-I know this to be true because I see people everyday who surround themselves with people who don't have any regard for their best interest.
+It's sad to say, but most of us don't know or can't recognize what's in our best interest.
+I know this to be true because I see people every day who surround themselves with people who don't have any regard for their best interests.

-And in the absence of surrounding ourselves with people who have no regard for our best interest, we tend to make decisions without consideration to our own best interest.
+And without surrounding ourselves with people who have no regard for our best interest, we tend to make decisions without considering our own best interest.

-But being able to recognize your best interest can be a bit of a challenge if you do not know your worth.
-Knowing your worth suggests that you understand what you do and do not deserve, which makes identifying your best interest that much easier.
+However, recognizing your best interest can be challenging if you do not know your worth.
+Knowing your worth suggests that you understand what you do and do not deserve, making identifying your best interest easier.

 a.
 What you're worth?